0xAF/meshgram/README.md

 Troubleshooting:

 - Cloudflare 400 invalid_prompt with “Unknown_recipient: …” indicates the model doesn’t support tools.
-  We’ll auto‑disable tools for that model.
+  We’ll auto‑disable tools for that model and stop sending any tool artifacts.
 You’ll see logs like:
   - `[openai_http_retry_cf_string_input]` – retrying with plain string input
   - `[openai_disable_tools_for_model]` – caching that tools are off for this model
   - `[openai_http_error]` – HTTP error details (status + response snippet)
+  When tools are off, you’ll also see a one‑line debug confirming the input shape to Cloudflare:
+  - `[openai_cf_input_debug] cf_input_mode=string input_kind=string tools_in_payload=false`
 - Ensure `telemetry.environment_script` points to a script that prints key: value lines.
 The weather helper parses that output and builds a summary (see `config/example.telemetry.yaml`).